Playhouse Theatre (Perth): Founding

-In 1919 the establishment of the Perth Repertory Club had led to the development of a strong local amateur-based theatre scene.
-The Repertory Club initially worked out of a basement room at the Palace Hotel and, later, the old composing room of the Western Australian Newspaper Company.
-The need for the Playhouse arose as Perth's main theatre, His Majesty's Theatre was considered too large to provide a feasible venue for locally produced live-theatre productions, and had been functioning principally as a cinema since the early 1940s.
-In the mid-1950s the board and members of the Repertory Club commenced fundraising for the construction of a smaller purpose-built theatre to stage their productions.
-With the opening of the Playhouse, the Repertory Club became a fully professional theatre company, the National Theatre Company.
+With the opening of the Playhouse, the Repertory Club became a fully professional theatre company, the National Theatre Company, after amalgamation with the Company of Four.

 Actors and crew

 Notable actor Edgar Metcalfe was a regular performer on stage and also served three terms as artistic director between 1963–1984.
 A rare period of box-office success was enjoyed by the theatre from 1978–1981 when Stephen Barry was artistic director of the National Theatre at the Playhouse.
 He arranged outstanding guest performances by international celebrities Warren Mitchell, Honor Blackman, Robyn Nevin, Timothy West, Tim Brooke-Taylor and Judy Davis, among others.
-Barry commissioned Dorothy Hewett's play, The Man from Muckinupin, for the State's sesquicentennial (150th) anniversary celebrations in 1979 (WAY '79), despite hostile resistance from then state premier Sir Charles Court.
+Barry commissioned Dorothy Hewett's play, The Man from Muckinupin, for the State's sesquicentennial (150th) anniversary celebrations in 1979 (WAY '79), despite hostile resistance from then state premier Charles Court.

 However, soon after Barry's departure, the company lost its audience appeal.
-Despite an extensive renovation in 1982, with reduction of seating capacity, the National Theatre was liquidated in February 1984.
-In 1984 the Playhouse was leased to the Perth Theatre Trust and the venue subsequently became home to The Playhouse Theatre Company (1984–85), Western Australian Theatre Company (1985–1991) and finally the Perth Theatre Company (1995–2009).
-The Playhouse was principally used for drama, contemporary dance and comedy performances.
+Despite an extensive renovation in 1982, with reduction of seating capacity, the National Theatre was liquidated in February 1984 and the building and company taken over by the Perth Theatre Trust.

+The theatre company continued to operate under the names Threshold Theatre Company and then XYZ Theatre Company for a short while, in May 1985 becoming the Western Australian Theatre Company.
+This name was retained until they dissolved in July 1990.